Japanese language education in the United States

 Japanese language education in the United States began in the late 19th century, aimed mainly at Japanese American children and conducted by parents and community institutions.
 Over the course of the next century, it would slowly expand to include non-Japanese as well as native speakers (mainly children of Japanese expatriates being educated in international schools).
 A 2012 survey of foreign-language learners by the Japan Foundation found 4,270 teachers teaching the Japanese language to 155,939 students at 1,449 different institutions, an increase of 10.4% in the number of students since the 2009 survey.
 The quality and focus of dialogues in Japanese textbooks meant for English-speakers has changed since the 1970s.
+As of 2024, according to the Japan Foundation, 134,096 people were learning Japanese in United States.

 History

 Origins

 The earliest Japanese language instruction in the United States was aimed at heritage speakers.
 Japanese immigration to Hawaii began in 1868, and to the United States in 1869.
 Issei parents, worrying about the increasing Americanization of their nisei children, established Japanese schools outside of the regular school system to teach the language and culture of their ancestral country.
 The first school was established in Kohala, Hawaii by Reverend Shigefusa Kanda, in 1893, and others soon followed, including several attached to Hawaiian Hongwanji missions.
 The schools were financed by both the Japanese immigrant community and the sugar planters they worked for, as they provided much needed childcare for the plantation laborers during their long workday.
 By 1920, the schools enrolled 98% of all Japanese American children in Hawaii.
 Statistics for 1934 showed 183 schools teaching a total of 41,192 students.
 On the mainland, the first Japanese language school was California's Nihongo Gakuin, established in 1903; by 1912, eighteen such schools had been set up in California alone.